Film: Arthur and the Invisibles

 - Down the Drain: Rare non-Video Game example in the third movie.

-- Faux Action Girl: Despite being extremely athletic and proficient with a sword, Selenia usually spends most fight scenes waiting for Arthur to save the day, which leads to the implication that the writers didn't care enough to let a woman save the day.
+- Faux Action Girl: Despite being extremely athletic and proficient with a sword, Selenia usually spends most fight scenes waiting for Arthur to save the day.

 - She did help save the day (together with Betameche) using a bee and a magic elixir to shrink Maltazard in the third movie.